hugues-turmel/web-serveur/README.md

 * **Book :**
     * Add : Allows to add a new book (The author must be known by the database)
     * Modify : Allows to modify the title and the price of a book from the database
     * Delete : Allows to delete a book from the database

+PS: Le fichier zip doit être téléchargé